 - Embolization (a procedure to stop or prevent hemorrhage)

 - Thrombolysis and Thrombectomy (removal of blood clots)

 Back to top

-To find a cardiologist or heart specialist in the East Bay area, please call 800-4-SUTTER or visit our website:
+To find a cardiologist or heart specialist in the East Bay area:

 In a cardiovascular emergency, every second counts.
 If you experience chest pain or shortness of breath, call 911 immediately.
 Getting help right away could save your life.